 How to Create Space in a Small Kitchen

 If you are looking for ways on how to create space in a small kitchen I have the help you are looking for.
-Not all kitchens are large and full of storage and that means tips may be needed to find some of those hidden areas to help create a kitchen that is easier to cook in.
+Not all kitchens are large and full of storage, and that means tips may be needed to find some of those hidden areas so you can create a kitchen that is easier to cook in.

 Get my best space secrets that I learned by having a small kitchen myself.
 Another super helpful tip for kitchen organization.